DepthFocus: Controllable Depth Estimation for See-Through Scenes: Dataset Construction

 \subsection{Synthetic Data Generation}

-We constructed approximately 500k stereo pairs using a procedural pipeline in Blender with diverse transmissive and opaque materials.
-Scenes were varied in geometry, material properties, and camera parameters to ensure broad coverage of multi-depth ambiguities.
-Each rendering includes aligned RGB images, per-layer depth, disparity, and segmentation masks.
-In total, 3,577 scene configurations were generated (see Figure~\ref{fig:syn_dataset}).
-Further details of the generation pipeline are provided in the supplementary material.
+We generated approximately 500k stereo pairs using a procedural pipeline in Blender, incorporating a diverse range of transmissive and opaque materials.
+The scenes were varied in terms of geometry, material properties, and camera parameters to ensure comprehensive coverage of multi-depth ambiguities.
+Each rendering includes aligned RGB images, per-layer depth, disparity maps, and semantic segmentation masks.
+In total, 3,577 unique scene configurations were utilized.
+Further details regarding the generation pipeline are provided in the supplementary material.